cass-community/cass-community.github.io/_software/strumpack.md

   to compress the fill-in.
 This leads to purely algebraic, fast and scalable (both with problem size and compute cores) approximate direct solvers or preconditioners.
-  The sparse solver in STRUMPACK can also be used as an exact direct solver, whiich delivers good performance and distributed memory scalability and provides excellent GPU support in CUDA, HIP and SYCL.
+  The sparse solver in STRUMPACK can also be used as an exact direct solver, which delivers good performance and distributed memory scalability and provides excellent GPU support in CUDA, HIP and SYCL.
   STRUMPACK also provides preconditioned GMRES and BiCGStab iterative solvers.